Coalition for Better Ads Standards

 The CBA’s LEAN Scoring System is meant to be a public ranking based on standardized ad quality metrics.
 The score will be computed using a scoring algorithm, which the IAB Tech Lab is still developing.
 In the meantime, however, some initial criteria and guidelines have already been included in the IAB’s 2016 publications on the LEAN Principles:

-Since ad file size has a direct effect on ad loading times and impact on viewers’ system resources, guidelines for ad file sizes have long been part of the IAB’s standards for video advertising.
+Since ad file size has a direct effect on ad loading times and an impact on viewers’ system resources, guidelines for ad file sizes have long been part of the IAB’s standards for video advertising.
 These have since been folded into the broader LEAN Principles guiding the CBA.

 Ad Load Time